Explainer: Climate change and financial disclosure - what's at stake?

-Non-life insurer MS&AD (8725.T), for one, foresees the potential rise in claim payments in 2050 to be anywhere between 5% to 50% compared to current levels. read more
+Non-life insurer MS&AD, for one, foresees the potential rise in claim payments in 2050 to be anywhere between 5% to 50% compared to current levels.

 Below are issues at stake for financial institutions, and where Japan stands on the global debate on assessing financial risks associated with climate change.